FAForever/wiki-pages/New-To-FAF.md

 # Common Questions

+## What is Steam link, why is it required, and how do I do it?

+Steam link is basically a verification tool that allows us to make sure you own a legal copy of the game Supreme Commander: Forged Alliance.
+It is required to demonstrate proof of ownership ([for legal reasons](https://forum.faforever.com/topic/252/why-do-i-need-to-link-my-account-to-steam), as well as to reduce smurfing).
+If you own a retail version of the game, but don't have it on steam, you should be able to [use your CD key to redeem a licence on Steam for free](https://help.steampowered.com/en/faqs/view/0e71-0971-324a-1161).
+However, [the GOG version of the game is not supported at this time](https://forum.faforever.com/topic/281/i-bought-forged-alliance-but-not-on-steam-can-i-still-play-on-faf).
+Once you have the game (Supreme Commander: Forged Alliance) in your steam library, you can [link your account to steam](https://www.faforever.com/account/link) (your steam profile will temporarily need to be set to public for this to work, but you can hide it again afterwards).
+If you have concerns about this process, you can read [the technical explanation of why it's safe](https://forum.faforever.com/topic/279/the-steam-login-is-suspicious-are-you-stealing-my-account), and you can also note that FAF has an active community that can answer questions, FAF has existed for over a decade, FAF has had hundreds of thousands of users, and the FAF Association is a non-profit organization.

 ## How can I get better at the game and or improve my rating?
 You can check out [these helpful resources](https://forum.faforever.com/topic/1924/helpful-links-for-learning-how-to-improve-at-faf), learn from people in the [#gameplay-and-training channel on the FAF Discord](https://discord.gg/VzZgSZFwuX), and or contact [a trainer](https://forum.faforever.com/topic/1112/active-trainers-contact-page?_=1625168761049).